-Can I get paid to place my baby for adoption?
+What support can I expect to receive for putting my baby up for adoption?

-Basic living expenses that we can help cover in some situations include food to help you and your baby stay healthy during pregnancy, rent costs to ensure you have stable housing while you decide if adoption is right for you, and medical costs related to your pregnancy.
+You can receive help with expenses related to housing, food, medical care and transportation if you decide to place your baby for adoption.
+Basic living expenses that we can help cover include food to help you and your baby stay healthy during pregnancy, rent costs to ensure you have stable housing while you decide if adoption is right for you, and medical costs related to your pregnancy.
 In most cases, you will need to provide a doctor’s note showing that your pregnancy is preventing you from working until you deliver.
 Your pregnancy counselor can help explain how this works and why it’s important.

-I am considering adoption because I can’t afford to raise a baby-
+I am considering adoption because I can’t afford to raise a baby.
+Can you help?

 Yes.
 Many of the women we work with are concerned about the costs of raising a baby, or are already parenting children.
 Our counselors can help you to decide if adoption is the right choice for you.
 If you decide to parent, we can help refer you to other resources that can provide financial, housing, and other kinds of assistance.